 On Wednesday, March 17th, 2021, the Child Labour Network* organised a multi-stakeholder meeting to discuss actions and possibilities for collaboration during the International Year for the Elimination of Child Labour.
-The hybrid session, which took place in the House of Councillors Building and simultaneously streamed online, was organised in corporation with the ILO Office Japan, UNICEF Tokyo Office, and NGO Network for Educational Cooperation (JNNE).
+The hybrid session, which took place in the House of Councilors’ Building and simultaneously streamed online, was organised with the support of the Parliamentary Association for the Promotion of ILO Activities and the Parliamentary Association for UNICEF, and in corporation with the ILO Office for Japan, UNICEF Tokyo Office, and Japan NGO Network for Education (JNNE).

 What is the International Year for the Elimination of Child Labour?

 In July 2019, the United Nations General Assembly unanimously adopted a resolution designating 2021 as the International Year for the Elimination of Child Labour.
 In order to achieve SDG 8.7 (the elimination of child labour by 2025), the ILO has been calling stakeholders to pledge their own actions that can be taken by December 2021, aligning to the IYECL’s three pillar strategy: "Action", "Awareness Raising" and "Scaling Up".

 Read more on the action pledge here: https://endchildlabour2021.org/take-action/stakeholders/.
 Submission deadline for pledges is May 15th.